laravel/docs/passport.md

 #### JSON API

 Passport also includes a JSON API for managing personal access tokens.
-You may pair this with your own frontend to offer your users a dashboard for managing personal access tokens.
+You may pair this with your own front end to offer your users a dashboard for managing personal access tokens.
 Below, we'll review all of the API endpoints for managing personal access tokens.
 For convenience, we'll use [Axios](https://github.com/mzabriskie/axios) to demonstrate making HTTP requests to the endpoints.

 The JSON API is guarded by the `web` and `auth` middleware; therefore, it may only be called from your own application.
 It is not able to be called from an external source.

-> {tip} If you don't want to implement the personal access token frontend yourself, you can use the [frontend quickstart](#frontend-quickstart) to have a fully functional frontend in a matter of minutes.
+> {tip} If you don't want to implement the personal access token front end yourself, you can use the [front-end quickstart](#front-end-quickstart) to have a fully functional front end in a matter of minutes.

 #### `GET /oauth/scopes`